karaandres/GitHub_and_RStudio_Workshop/README.md

 4. View these changes on your local computer
 - Navigate to the project folder and see the files you created
+- You should see a new figure, summary table, and script

 5. Sync these changes to GitHub.
 Remember the 4 steps:
 - Pull, stage, commit, push